-Assignments are a part of the teaching-learning process and are compulsory.
+Assignments and tests are a part of the teaching-learning process and are compulsory.
 Assignments are evaluated and feedback is communicated to the learners by giving back the assignments with evaluator's comments.
 Such assignments are collected again by the Study Centres at the time of issuing admit cards and are stored in the study centre's office till the end of next semester, for verification by the University, failing which might lead to withheld of result.
-20% marks in a course (without practical) shall be for Home Assignment wherever indicated.
+10% marks in a course (without practical) shall be for Home Assignment wherever indicated.
+Likewise, MCQa and Periodic tests also serve the purpose of formative assessment.